nfonrose/RadioLiveALaCarte/README.md

 #### User (RLAC)
 An administrator of the RadioLiveALaCarte platform that can perform actions on it.

-#### Segment (RLAC) aka Chunk
+#### Chunk
-Media file with a standardize usually short length (10s or 30s most of the time) captured, stored and processed by the RLALC platform.
+Media file with a standardized (usually short) length (10s or 30s most of the time) captured, stored and processed by the RLALC platform.

 #### Media Datastore
 The component in charge of storing media files and associated metadata and annotation, and in charge of allowing requests to be made on it.